 EV is trading at a discount to its peers.

-Average.
-The P/CF ratio, a stock’s price divided by the company's cash flow from operations, is useful for comparing companies with different capital requirements or financing structures.
+Neutral.
+The P/CF ratio is the stock’s price divided by the sum of the company's cash flow from operations.
+It is useful for comparing companies with different capital requirements or financing structures.

 EV is trading at a premium to its peers.

 Lower.
 Elevated earnings growth rates can lead to capital appreciation and justify higher price-to-earnings ratios.

 However, EV is expected to significantly trail its peers on the basis of its earnings growth rate.

 Discount.
 In the absence of P/E and P/B multiples, the price-to-sales ratio can display the value investors are placing on each dollar of sales.